MadPatrick/somfy/README.md

 sudo systemctl restart domoticz.
 ```

 In the web UI, navigate to the Hardware page.
-In the hardware dropdown list there will be an entry called "Somfy Tahoma or conexoon IO blind plugin".
+In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".